JeandreBosch/WongaTechAssessment/README.md

 ### Installing

-Follow the following steps to get started
+Follow the steps below to get started

 Run the Receiver (Consumer) Console application first by opening the following batch file: